The MODE reference manual provides detailed descriptions of product and solver (FDE, EME, varFDTD) features.

 - FDE100, EME100, varFDTD100 courses: Self paced courses intended for beginner to intermediate users with a focus on providing an understanding of the solver physics, simulation workflow and data analysis.
 The "My first simulation" section is a great getting started tutorial.

 - FDE100 / EME100 / varFDTD100 videos: List of videos from FDE100, EME100 and varFDTD100 courses.

 - Ansys Learning Forum (Photonics category): A large repository of Q&A content from the Ansys Lumerical community.

 - Application gallery: Find example files, simulation methodologies, and tips to help you get started quickly and easily.
 You can also browse the application gallery directly from within our products.
 Waveguides and Edge Couplers are good examples to start with.

-Learn about the FDE solvers and related topics
+Learn about the MODE solvers and related topics

 - 2.5D varFDTD solver introduction

 - Units and normalization

 - Parseval's theorem - Energy conservation

 Learn how to define the material properties that will be used in your simulations.